-He went on to say that the office was transformed into a destination event, rather than a daily, habitual place, so investments to differentiate the office of now from before will benefit any organization and its team.
+He went on to say that the office was transformed into a destination event, rather than a daily, habitual place, so investments to differentiate the office of now from before will benefit any organisation and its team.
 He also called our flexibility as a key trait for the future of work.
-Offices that enable a dispersed workforce to seamlessly communicate and collaborate are not easy to build—if they even currently exist—but the blueprint is there and ready for technology leaders to utilize.
+Offices that enable a dispersed workforce to seamlessly communicate and collaborate are not easy to build—if they even currently exist—but the blueprint is there and ready for technology leaders to utilise.

 If there was an early pull-out quote from the roundtable, it was the general agreement that behind all good technology was people.
 Solutions designed with that in mind would be the most equitable...

 …Which was a term that received perhaps surprisingly large air time.

 At London’s world-famous Natural History Museum, Alison Davis (wo)mans the technology team.
 For her, quite apart from solutions, the next step for leaders is to come to terms with how the pandemic has upended traditional business assumptions.

 “We ought to begin by asking how we can be geography agnostic as businesses,” she explained.
 “Cloud technology helps here so we’re not fixed to a particular data centre and we have more capabilities and we can extend the perimeter of the organisation.